adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 **If a newer AYC redirected you here, that means it failed to do the setup automatically.
 Follow the instructions to setup manually.**

-**Warning: Windows 11 may undo these changes randomly without even asking you.
+**Warning: Windows 11 may undo these changes randomly without ever asking you.
 If AYC ever appears broken, redo the instructions from this guide.**

 ### Windows 10/11 users